By Euro Weekly News Media • 25 October 2011 • 10:50

-ALMOST seven per cent of secondary school students in
+ALMOST seven per cent of secondary school students in Mallorca admit to having been victims of cyber-bullying.

 Between five and seven per cent are made fun of, threatened or insulted once or twice a month, and two per cent suffer this situation at least once a week according to a study about the effects of cyber-bullying amongst youths carried out by Mallorca Island Government and the Balearic Islands University Applied Pedagogy Department.